wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/resource-group-create-work-id-from-personal.md

 <properties
-   pageTitle="Create a Work or School identity in AAD | Windows Azure" description="Learn how to create a work or school identity in Azure Active Directory to use with Resource Manager and classic deployment models." services="virtual-machines" documentationCenter=""
+   pageTitle="Create a Work or School identity in AAD | Azure" description="Learn how to create a work or school identity in Azure Active Directory to use with Resource Manager and classic deployment models." services="virtual-machines" documentationCenter=""